driessenslucas/researchproject/Thesis.md

 Transferring simulation models to real-world applications involves addressing sensor data interpretation discrepancies, action synchronization, and physical dynamics.
 I implemented solutions like sensor data normalization and action synchronization mechanisms to align simulation outcomes with real-world performance \hyperref[ref5]{[5]}.

-Introducing failsafe mechanisms and adjusting motor control timings proved critical in mitigating collision risks and movement inaccuracies during sim-to-real transfer.
+Introducing failsafe mechanisms and adjusting motor control timings was something that I overlooked at first, but then it proved to be essential in reducing collision risks and movement inaccuracies during sim-to-real transfer.
 Iterative testing and adaptation play a vital role in this process \hyperref[ref6]{[6]}.

 ### 4. Contributions of Simulation in RF-Car Training